ska-telescope/ska-oso-pht-ui/docs/src/userGuide/TeamPage.rst

    Invite Team Members

-   This option is intended for individuals that are not known as having already registered with an account.
+   This option is intended for individuals that are not registered users.
-   For those that are known as having an account, they can be located via the Search for a Member option, which is not currently implemented
+   For registered users, they can be located via the Search for a Member option, which is not currently implemented